HelioCastelBranco/saucedemoChallenge/README.md

+Saucedemo
-Saucedemo README
+README
-Overview
-This project utilizes the following frameworks:
+Automation structure

+Frameworks:
+Node.js, Cucumber and Cypress.
+Frameworks:
 Node.js
-Cucumber
-Cypress
 Environment Configuration
 Installation
-Install Dependencies:

-bash
-Copiar código
  npm install
-Install Cypress:
+To install Cypress:

-bash
-Copiar código
  npm cypress install
-Project Structure
+Project Structure:
-Gherkin Features (Cucumber):
-Directory: cypress/e2e
-Step Definitions and Page Objects:
-Directory: cypress/e2e/steps
-Test Videos:
-Directory: cypress/videos
-Cucumber HTML Reports:
-Directory: report
-Logs
+Gherkin features (Cucumber) "cypress/e2e"
-Logs and methods are configured to appear on the console during execution.
+Steps definitions and Page Objects "cypress/e2e/steps" Test Videos will be save on "cypress/videos" cucumber-html-report will be in "report" directory Logs and methods are configured to appear on console during the execution.
-Reports
-To generate and view reports:

-bash
-Copiar código
-npm run cypress:report
-Running Automation Tests
+Reports:

+Directory "report"
+It is necessary execute "npm run cypress:report" to see details.
-To run all tests:
+To run the automation tests:

-bash
-Copiar código
 npx cypress run
-or using a script:

-bash
-Copiar código
+or by script

 npm run cypress:run
-To run all tests on Chrome Browser:
+To execute all features on Chrome Browser:

-bash
-Copiar código
 npx cypress run --browser chrome
-Version

 Version: 1.0
 Created: 2024-04-24

-Contact
-Email: helio-white@hotmail.com
+E-mail: helio-white@hotmail.com
-Author: Hélio Castel-Branco
+Hélio Castel-Branco